Jxl-s/pinpoint/README.md

 ## 📍 PinPoint

 A mobile application that mainly focused on allowing users to save locations.
 Initially inspired by people easily forgetting places they went to.
+Made with Flutter and Firebase.

 Here are some features that this application provides: